dsccommunity/xTimeZone/README.md

              Converted Get-Timezone to use CIM cmdlets.
              Added support for Set-Timezone to use .NET reflection if possible.
              Added message localization support.
+             Changed Integration tests so that a complete test occurs if the System time is already set to 'Pacific Standard Time'.
 * Copied SetTimeZone.ps1 example into Readme.md.
 * AppVeyor build machine set to WMF5.